Coupling quintessence kinetics to electromagnetism: An original model for varying

 \subsubsection{The choice for the coupling $h(X)$}

 We propose to make the variation of $\alpha$ explicitly depend on the dynamics of dark energy, since the scalar field inducing the variation of the fine-structure constant also provides the accelerating dark energy component.
-We focus on the specific case where the coupling with the electromagnetic sector in the action \eqref{action} is completely specified by the kinetic term of the quintessence field: ${h\equiv h(X)}$.
+We focus on the specific case where the coupling with the electromagnetic sector in the action \eqref{action} is completely specified by the kinetic energy of the quintessence field: ${h\equiv h(X)}$.

-Such kinetic couplings naturally appear in low energy actions where matter couples to the scalar field identified as a Goldstone mode of a broken Abelian symmetry \cite{Brax:2016kin}.
-They are also possible between ultra-light scalars and standard model particles or dark matter in effective field theory theories that preserve shift symmetry \cite{Trojanowski:2020xza}.
-These specific couplings may emerge through a conformal transformation ${\tilde{g}_{\mu\nu}\mapsto C(X)g_{\mu\nu}}$ \cite{Teixeira:2022sjr,Brax:2020gqg} in the case of non-relativistic fluids, or as a disformal transformation (see Section~\ref{disf_subsubsection}).
+This specific coupling may emerge through a conformal transformation ${\tilde{g}_{\mu\nu}\mapsto C(X)g_{\mu\nu}}$ \cite{Teixeira:2022sjr,Brax:2020gqg} in the case of non-relativistic fluids, or as a disformal transformation (see Section~\ref{model_intro}).
 The stability conditions for the kinetically interacting scalar field-matter theories were studied in Ref.~ \cite{Kase:2019veo}.
 Finally, field derivative couplings were also considered in Ref.~\cite{Pourtsidou:2013nha}, as well as in mimetic models \cite{Shen:2017rya,Vagnozzi:2017ilo} and scalar-fluid models \cite{Boehmer:2015kta,Boehmer:2015sha}, using Brown's formalism \cite{Brown:1992kc}.

-To explore the effects of the kinetic coupling on the variation of $\alpha$, we consider explicitly the following power law \be h(X)=\left(\frac{X_0}{X} \right)^{\zeta}\mathcomma \ee where $\zeta$ is the constant strength of the coupling and $X_0$ denotes the present-value of the quintessence kinetic term, ${X_0=X(N=0)}$.
-By construction ${h(X_0)=1}$.
-A similar power law form has already been studied to couple quintessence to cold dark matter \cite{Barros:2019rdv,Teixeira:2022sjr}.
-It leads to viable cosmological models where the current acceleration arises from scaling solutions that alleviate the coincidence problem \cite{delCampo:2008sr}.
+To explore the effects of the kinetic coupling on the variation of $\alpha$, we consider explicitly the following power-law function \be h(X)=\left(\frac{X_0}{X} \right)^{\zeta}\mathcomma \ee for ${X\neq 0}$, where $\zeta$ is the constant strength of the coupling and $X_0$ denotes the present-value of the quintessence kinetic energy, ${X_0=X(N=0)}$.
+When $X\rightarrow0$, the limit of Eq.~\eqref{coupling_function} is undefined since $X_0$ also vanishes in the absence of quintessence.
+To remove the ambiguity, we define ${h=1}$ for the exception ${X=X_0=0}$, so that we have a well behaved model, {\it i.e.} recovering non-interacting Maxwell's theory when the field disappears.